 Professionally, I'm a creator, coach, self-taught software engineer and natural entrepreneur.
 The drive to create and design things is one of my gifts.
 I've spent the last 13 years building web products for start-ups, Fortune 500's, and everyone in between.
 I currently run a few software businesses of my own that afford me financial freedom and the lifestyle of my choice.

 I use this website to share things I've learned over the years during my experiences and failures.
 I think that's the part I would share with a beginning entrepreneur - you have to fail to learn anything meaningful in business.
 That's why I know more about business than most humans.
 I've simply tried and failed more times than most people.

 All that said, I still know nothing.
 So take my business advice with a grain of salt :)

 "My philosophy on business changes with each decade.
 What I want [now] is very different from what I wanted years ago, or what I imagine I'll want years from now.

 Ultimately, my work will support my lifestyle design."

 My current work priorities

 MemberDev is a platform for building custom membership / community platforms.
 We serve coaches, educators and thought leaders.

-Creatency is my private firm for coaching and software development consulting.
+Creatency is my private firm for software development and consulting.
 We take on selective clients and projects that inspire us.

 Credo is an online marketplace for digital marketing needs.
 We help businesses find top digital marketing talent for their next project or ongoing growth initiatives.

 My Career Story

-Back in 2007 I started my own journey learning web design in my parents basement... yep, right after I dropped out of my last semester of college.
+Back in 2007 I started my professional journey learning web design in my parents basement... yep, right after I dropped out of my last semester of college.
 I spent hours in front of my old Dell computer learning web design and anything else I could get my hands on.
 My younger brother still thinks I was "playing on the computer" to this day.